 For those who grow it, sugar can be a difficult crop to make a profitable living from.
 Inflexible supply chains mean that sugar cane farmers depend on sugar mills to buy their cane and process it into cane sugar with mills also deciding how much farmers are paid.
 Exporting cane sugar is particularly difficult for many African Caribbean and Pacific (ACP) countries as markets in the EU and US are protected in favour of their own sugar beet growers and cane plantations.
 ACP sugar farmers have few options to diversify and depend almost entirely on cane sales for their incomes.

-Fairtrade certification in sugar cane focuses on small-scale producers and there are currently 62,200 cane farmers participating in Fairtrade.
+Fairtrade certification in sugar cane focuses on small-scale producers and there are more than 54,960 sugar cane farmers in 19 countries participating in Fairtrade.
 The main economic provision of Fairtrade Standards in sugar is the Fairtrade Premium of $60 per tonne of sugar ($80 per tonne for certified organic sugar) in addition to the negotiated price.
 In Malawi, investment of the Premium has improved food security for cane farmers while in Belize, investments in farming improvements have increased productivity by 21 per cent.